hexylena/shed/README.md

 This also sidesteps some issues in the current TS where packages are invisible if they aren't in one predefined category.

+## Other Design Considerations

+- `server` component is JUST a RESTful API
+- JWT for authentication on the API
+- Allow for google/github logins
+- Test, Test, Test.
+- pip installable

 # Feedback